Endpoint Symmetries of Helicity Amplitudes: Endpoint symmetries of helicity amplitudes

-We shall follow up the line of argument \eqref{eq:dec} shortly, but before we shall simply state and motivate the main result of this work.
-We note that in a usual decay the global Lorentz-symmetry is broken by the momenta of the particles $A,B$ and $C$.
-At the kinematic endpoint the momentum vectors are all proportional to the time direction\footnote{Since particle $C$ is moving into the opposite direction one has to flip the momenta.
+Before following the approach outlined in \eqref{eq:dec} we motivate or demonstrate the findings of this papers in the language of the symmetry breaking and the Wigner-Eckart theorem.
+The global Lorentz-symmetry is broken by the momenta of the particles $A,B$ and $C$, but at the kinematic endpoint,\footnote{Since particle $C$ is moving into the opposite direction one has to flip the momenta.
 Intuitively it is clear that this leads to a helicity flip and thus one has to use $\bar \la_C$ instead of $\la_C$.
 As usual in quantum theory there can be a helicity dependent phase associated with this transformation.
 The important point is that in the Jacob-Wick convention, which we adapt throughout, this phase is conveniently set to unity.
 Some more detail is given in appendix \ref{app:pol} and in particular section \ref{app:second}.},

-and the vectorial $SO(3)$ and spinorial $SU(2)$ global symmetry is restored.
+where the momentum vectors are all proportional to the time direction the vectorial $SO(3)$ and spinorial $SU(2)$ global symmetry is restored.

 Essentially we are left with the problem of combining $SU(2)$ representation into an invariant.
-The latter exists (non-vanishing) if the spin of the three particles can be added to zero:
+The latter is non-vanishing if and only if the spin of the three particles can be added to zero which is the case if

 In turn of the more familiar Kronecker product this reads,